Demonstration of AMP for SMLR

 4.) -Bayes is the Bayes optimal weight matrix.

-The second plot shows the test-error-rate and the training-error-rate vs GAMP iteration for the various weight matrices shown in the first plot (although, note -GAMP changes with each GAMP iteration, and values plotted in the first figure are the final values of -GAMP).
+The second plot shows the test-error-rate and the training-error-rate vs GAMP iteration for the various weight matrices shown in the first plot (although, note -GAMP changes with each GAMP iteration, and values plotted in the first figure are the final values of

 MSA-SHyGAMP